bhurstGH/JavaScriptNetlifyFunctions/README.md

 ## Purpose

-This is a simple guide to writing and deploying your first Netlify Function using JavaScript.
+This is a simple guide to writing and deploying your first Netlify Function using JavaScript and GitHub.

 Netlify makes it extremely easy to take advantage of AWS's serverless Lambda functions.
 They can currently be deployed with JavaScript and Go.
 If you're interested in the slightly more complicated Go side of this process, head here: [GolangNetlifyFunctions](https://github.com/phoenixcoder/GolangNetlifyFunctions).

-## Deploying functions...
+## Guide

 You will need both a Netlify and a GitHub account before you get started.